 The candidate must also exhibit a commitment to serve and help people.
 Involvement in service organizations at both the community and college level can serve as an example of this.
 The candidate also must exhibit the excellent interpersonal skills that are important in being a successful dentist.
 The committee looks for candidates who show the potential of being lifelong learners and who exhibit intellectual curiosity.
 Selection occurs on a rolling admission basis, and once the class is complete, an alternate list is created.
 Candidates are notified of decisions via the Associated American Dental Schools Application Service application portal, email or postal mail.

 A letter of acceptance offers the candidate a position in the class for the session cited.
-The first acceptances are announced around Dec.1 of each year .
-Two non-refundable tuition deposits are required to reserve an accepted student's position and activate matriculation into the first-year class.
+The first acceptances are announced around Dec.
+1 of each year .
+A non-refundable tuition deposit is required to reserve an accepted student's position and activate matriculation into the first-year class.
 Failure to reserve a position results in that position being offered to another candidate.

 The act of matriculation also implies a willingness on the part of the student to comply with university rules and regulations, take an interest in maintaining the ideals of the institution and conduct him- or herself in a manner befitting a member of the dental profession.

-Additionally, all accepted candidates will be required to submit to a criminal background check.
+Additionally, all accepted candidates will be required to submit to a .
 An accepted candidate will be prompted through AADSAS to complete a background check through Certiphi, an applicant screening service provider company.